citysciencelab/cut-mobilities-of-care-masterportal/doc/setupDev.md

 After compilation, you may open <https://localhost:9001/portal/master> for a comprehensive demo application.

 To use services in the local development environment, requests have to be handled with a **[proxy](/doc/proxyconf.md)** The `webpack.dev.js` refers to the `devtools/proxyconf.json`, using `devtools/proxyconf_examples.json` as fallback should none have been added.
-The `devtools/proxyconf.json` is ignored by git so that you may configure your required development proxies in that file.
+The `devtools/proxyconf.json` is ignored by git so that you may configure your required development proxies in that file. __Please note that proxies are currently deprecated.__

 ### `npm run test`